Available with Spatial Analyst license.

 Available with Image Analyst license.

 The Raster Calculator tool allows you to create and execute Map Algebra expressions in a tool.
-Like other geoprocessing tools, the Raster Calculator tool can be used in ModelBuilder, allowing the power of Map Algebra to be more easily integrated into your workflows.
+Like other geoprocessing tools, the Raster Calculator tool can be used in ModelBuilder, allowing you to integrate the power of Map Algebra into your workflows.

 The Raster Calculator tool is not intended to be used in scripting environments and is not available in the standard Spatial Analyst ArcPy module.
-To learn more about scripting and Map Algebra, see the help topic What is Map Algebra?
+To learn more about scripting and Map Algebra, see What is Map Algebra in the Spatial Analyst extension help.

-The Raster Calculator tool is specifically designed to offer the following benefits:
+The Raster Calculator tool is designed to offer the following benefits:

 - Implement single-line algebraic expressions.